- The Hon Nat Cook

 All people living at Highgate Park have participated in the Reconnecting to Community project, which has provided an opportunity to move to community accommodation options.
 Thirty people have identified that they wish to move to this housing initiative, which is part of the 100 new homes to be allocated for people with disability through the 1,000 Homes in 1,000 Days initiative.
 The new homes for people with disability will be available between September 2018 and February 2019.

 No people returned to Highgate Park during the preceding 12 months and there were no new admissions.

 Youth Justice Administration Act 2016

 - The Chief Executive must, not later than 30 September in each year, submit to the Minister a report on -

 - the operation of this Act and the work of the Department in relation to the administration of this Act for the financial year ending on the preceding 30 June; and

 - any other matter as the Minister may direct.

-The Act provides that there is to be a Training Centre Visitor to provide independent monitoring and ensure that the rights of residents of training centres are upheld.
-The South Australian Guardian for Children and Young People has been appointed as the Training Centre Visitor.
+The Act established the role of the Training Centre Visitor to provide independent monitoring and ensure that the rights of residents of training centres are upheld.
+On 11 July 2017, the current South Australian Guardian for Children and Young People was appointed as the Training Centre Visitor.

-The Youth Justice Division is developing improvements to information technology systems to increase the capacity to record and analyse client data to monitor compliance with the legislation, regularly review practice and provide reports and records as required by the Training Centre Visitor.
+The Youth Justice Division continues to explore improvements to information technology systems to increase the capacity to record and analyse client data to monitor compliance with the legislation, regularly review practice and provide reports and records as required by the Training Centre Visitor.